gloveboxes/PyCon-Hands-on-Lab/Lab1-ssh-debug/README.md

 ## Raspberry Pi Hardware

 If you are attending a workshop then you can use a shared network-connected Raspberry Pi.
-You can use your own network-connected Raspberry Pi for this hands-on lab.
+You can also use your own network-connected Raspberry Pi for this hands-on lab.

 ### Shared Raspberry Pi